Yuan-Meng/personal_website/content/posts/newgrads.md

 ## Optimize your timeline

 As shown in the screenshot above, I withdrew from Google, Two Sigma, and Uber because there was no way I could finish.
-I completed the first 4 in early November and scheduled the rest from late November and early December.
+I completed the first 4 in early November and scheduled the rest from late November to early December.
 I did that because I wanted to leave more time for each company.
 That probably wasn't necessary: Even though each company has different business models and its own concerns, stats is stats and metrics are metrics --- the basics are the same everywhere, so you may only need 3-5 days for each additional place to prepare for company-specific questions.

 Knowing what I know now, below is what I should have done:
 - **Finish phone interviews in early to mid-September**: Phone interviews are not meant to be hard --- they serve as smokescreens to weed out people who really don't know the basics (e.g., don't know $t-$tests).
 Don't drag out this step.